On the utility of Robinson-Amitsur ultrafilters: Introduction

 \section{Introduction}

-In 1960s, A. Robinson and Amitsur established a number of embedding results in Ring Theory which proved to be useful in various structural questions.
-A typical example: if a prime ring $R$ embeds in a direct product of associative division rings, then $R$ embeds in an associative division ring (see, for example, \cite[\S 6]{eklof}).
+In 1960s, A. Robinson and S. Amitsur established a number of embedding results in Ring Theory which proved to be useful in various structural questions.
+A typical example: if a prime ring $R$ embeds in a direct product of associative division rings, then $R$ embeds in an associative division ring (see \cite[Proof of Theorem 15]{amitsur-1} and \cite[Theorem 3]{amitsur-2} for original papers, and \cite[\S 6]{eklof} for a nice overview).

 The proof of these results follows the same scheme: basing on the initial data -- a ring embedded in a direct product of rings -- a certain sort of ultrafilter, which we call a \textit{Robinson--Amitsur ultrafilter}, is constructed.
 Using this ultrafilter, one passes from the direct product of rings to their ultraproduct, and appeal to the {\L}o\'s theorem about elementary equivalence of an algebraic system and its ultraproduct completes the proof.